-The state librarian shall establish standards and promulgate rules and regulations for the enforcement of the provisions of this act.
-Such standards and rules and regulations shall be distributed to the public libraries in this state, posted in a conspicuous place in such public libraries, and made available to the public.
+The state librarian shall promulgate regulations for the enforcement of the provisions of this act.
+Such regulations shall be distributed to the public libraries in this state, posted in a conspicuous place in such public libraries, and made available to the public.

-The governing body of each public library shall adopt a policy to implement and enforce the provisions of this act in accordance with the standards and rules and regulations published by the state librarian.
+The governing body of each public library shall adopt a policy to implement and enforce the provisions of this act in accordance with the regulations published by the state librarian.
 Such policy shall be reviewed at least once every three years by such governing body and shall:

 State that the purpose of the policy is to restrict access to those materials that are child pornography, harmful to minors, or obscene

 Provide how such public library will meet the requirements of this act

 Require such public library to inform its patrons of the standards and rules and regulations that library employees follow to enforce the provisions of the act

 Require such public library to inform its patrons that procedures for the submission of complaints about the standards and rules and regulations, the enforcement thereof, or observed patron behavior, have been adopted and are available for review

 Any public library that is in compliance with the provisions of this act shall not be liable for any damages arising out of or related to a minor gaining access to visual depictions that are child pornography, harmful to minors, or obscene through the use of a computer that is owned or controlled by the library.

 Southeast Kansas Library System has created a Policy Requirement Checklist to help libraries ensure that administration and boards address all necessary areas.
 Use of the checklist is highly recommended whenever the policy is reviewed.